t-beigbeder/otvl_cabri/doc/cliconf.md

   - decrypting the content requires the use of the corresponding secret key
   - the empty alias is the user's default key-pair
 - The `__internal__` alias is used to encrypt the configurations of the DSS you create locally

+## Managing encryption keys

+The CLI `config` subcommand is used to manage encryption keys

+Display the on-line help:

+    $ cabri cli config -h
+    manage application configuration

+    Usage:
+    cabri cli config [args...] [flags]

+    Flags:
+    -d, --decrypt   decrypts the configuration file with master password --dump      dumps the configuration file
+    -e, --encrypt   encrypts the configuration file with master password --gen       generate a new identity for one or several aliases --get       display an identity for one or several aliases -h, --help      help for config
+    --put       <alias> <pkey> [<secret>] import or update an identity for an alias, secret may be unknown --remove    remove an identity alias

+CAUTION: when you dump or display identities, make sure to keep the private key confidential.

+Generate a public and a private keys with alias _u1_:

+    cabri cli config --gen u1

+Declares the public key of a user with alias _u2_:

+    cabri cli config --put u2 age1<user u2 public key>